 -Peters & Waterman, In Search for Excellence

 Here’s my problem.
 I actually believe our role as Christians today is just as significant as God’s servants in the Bible.
-Our call is no less real as that of Abraham or Moses, Peter or Paul.
-Moreover, the mission God has give us at MainStreet is no less significant than the mission of Jesus and his disciples… In fact, we’re merely living out the next Act of their same mission.
+Our call is no less real as that of Abraham or Moses, Deborah or Mary, Peter or Paul.
+Moreover, the mission God has give us at MainStreet is no less significant than the mission of Jesus and his disciples… In fact, we’re merely living out the next chapter of the same story, carrying forward the same mission.
 We’re obeying the Great Commission.

 So, what’s my problem?

 I love Paul because he got the radical contrast between worldly sanity and kingdom insanity, between worldly wisdom and God’s foolishness.
-He would rather be a “crazy man for Christ” than a sober man according to worldly standards.
-He says to the Corinthians, “ If I acted crazy, I did it for God; if I acted overly serious, I did it for you.
+He would rather be a “crazy man for Christ” than a sober man by the world’s standards.
+He says to the Corinthians, ” If I acted crazy, I did it for God; if I acted overly serious, I did it for you.
 Christ’s love has moved me to such extremes.
 His love has the first and last word in everything we do” (2 Cor.
 5:13-14 The Message).